SenseLogic/CODA/README.md

     *   Constructors.
     *   Destructor.
     *   Operators.
-    *   Inquiries : instance methods which can't change the instance attributes.
+    *   Inquiries : methods which don't change the class attributes.
-    *   Operations : instance methods which can change the instance attributes.
+    *   Operations : methods which change the class attributes.
-    *   Functions : static methods.

 *   In a class, declare the called methods before the calling methods, so that the class code can be understood by a single sequential read.